BilkentCompGen/tardis/README.md

 Soylev, A., Kockan, C., Hormozdiari, F., & Alkan, C. (2017).
 Toolkit for automated and rapid discovery of structural variants.
 Methods, 129, 3-7. https://doi.org/10.1016/j.ymeth.2017.05.030

 Soylev, A., Le, T., Amini, H., Alkan, C., & Hormozdiari, F. (2018).
 Discovery of tandem and interspersed segmental duplications using high throughput sequencing.
-Bioinformatics, [epub Apr 1; doi: 10.1093/bioinformatics/btz237], 2019.
+Bioinformatics, Oct 15; 35(20): 3923–3930, 2019.

 TARDIS is developed and tested using Linux operating system (mostly Ubuntu flavors), and gcc versions 5.4 and 7.3.
 If it does not run as intended in other operating systems, we recommend to use the Docker container available at https://hub.docker.com/r/alkanlab/tardis/.
 We provide a sample script for Docker usage in this repository.